IthacaThings/ttn-multitech-cm/README.md

 This manual setup would be performed to get the gateway on the network.
 Can be performed in the "factory".
 + Configure DHCP or Address/Netmask/Gateway/DNS
-+ Install necessary packages
++ Install Packages necessary packages
     + opkg update
 	+ opkg install python-pkgutils
 	+ opkg install python-distutils
 + Set up SSH tunnel back to server unless on public network
-+ Set a temporary root password
++ Install an ssh key for root access
 ### One-time Ansible setup
 This is performed one-time to setup secure networking and is basically repeating above configuration from master config.
 Must be performed on-site with access to the gateay
-+ Networking
 + SSH tunnel
 + Login access (ttn account with root access)
 ### Standard Ansible setup